Mishalassif/height-persist/README.md

 Various simple test routines for the functions in core.

+## Notes

-80% test set accuracy on ModelNet40.
+We obtain around 80% test set accuracy in the ModelNet40 dataset using a simple RandomForest classifier with 100 nodes.